jakubwieczorek/Arkanoid/README.md

 ## About
 Arkanoid is a clasic game remembered by everyone when you have to bounce a ball between a set of blocks on the ceiling and a platform, which prevents a ball from falling from the playing field.
 That version is implemented in Python3 and PyQt5.
+Only one level is implemented.

 ## Get started
 Clone repository go to root directory of a project and use virtual environment with preinstalled libraries: